-Supreme Court cases restrict the range of persons who can sue for malpractice:
+Supreme Court cases restrict the range of persons who can sue for malpractice, using the requirement of privity between the plaintiff and the defendant.

 In the case of Bird v.
 W.C.W., 868 S.W.2d 767, 770 (Tex.
 1994), the Supreme Court held that no duty runs from a psychologist to a third party to not negligently misdiagnose a patient's condition.